 Sleep deprivation increases levels of inflammatory molecules called cytokines which can lead to medical problems.
 Sleep loss can aggravate chronic inflammatory conditions, and lead to chronic pain conditions.
 Think of the muscle aches and pains you experience when you don’t sleep well.
 Sleep loss can also aggravate fibromyalgia.
 Studies on depriving people of slow wave sleep (the deepest level of sleep) show that muscle aches develop and pain threshold lowers.
 Fortunately, studies in animals show that more sleep can speed recuperation.

 Make sleep a priority.
 Being motivated to sleep can actually increase the amount of time you are actually asleep.
 Looking at your phone or any sort of screen immediately before going to sleep does not promote good brain activity.
 Instead, avoid the screen and try stretching or breathing exercises..
 Giving your body and brain enough time to rest and concentrate on sleep will help promote a better night’s rest.
+If you find that you struggle to go to sleep, then you might need to change up a few things first to help you.
+Why not consider getting a new mattress?
+You can check out these top mattress picks to make sure that you have the right one for you.
+You could also make sure that you stop drinking caffeine before bed, or going on your phone.

 Without sleep you pain worsens, over half of the American population, according to a 2015 Sleep in America poll suffer from either chronic or acute pain.
 The key to treating the problem is sleep hygiene and pain control.